aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 ### Temporary License

 If you wish to test Aspose.Words without the limitations of the Trial version, you can also request a 30-day Temporary License.
-For more details, see the ["Get a Temporary License"](https://purchase.aspose.com/temporary-license/) page.
+For more details, see the [Get a Temporary License](https://purchase.aspose.com/temporary-license/) page.

 ## Purchased License